 Wounds

 What is a Wound?

 A wound is a break or loss of the protective function of your skin due to injury.
-You may have a wound from a surgical incision, ulcer, pressure injury, scratch, bite or tear.
+You may have a wound from a surgical incision, ulcer, pressure injury, scratch, bite, tear or another cause.